U.S. joins other nations in grounding 737 MAX jets after second crash

-WASHINGTON (Reuters) - The United States on Wednesday grounded Boeing Co’s 737 MAX jets, citing new satellite data and evidence from the scene of Sunday’s crash of an Ethiopian Airlines plane that killed 157 people, the second disaster involving the 737 in less than five months.
+WASHINGTON (Reuters) - The United States on Wednesday joined Europe, China and other countries in grounding Boeing Co’s 737 MAX jets, because of safety concerns after an Ethiopian Airlines plane crash that killed 157 people, the second disaster involving the 737 in less than five months.

+The world’s biggest planemaker is facing its most serious crisis in years, as the decades-old 737 program, one of its most reliable sources of cash and profits, takes a severe blow to its prestige.

+The U.S. Federal Aviation Administration (FAA) cited new satellite data and evidence from the scene of Sunday’s crash near Addis Ababa for its decision to ground the planes.

-It was the second time the U.S. Federal Aviation Administration has halted flights of a Boeing plane in six years.
+It was the second time the FAA has halted flights of a Boeing plane in six years.
 It had grounded the 787 Dreamliner in 2013 because of problems with smoking batteries.

-Shares of the world’s biggest plane maker, which were up earlier in the session, fell 2 percent to $370.48.
+Shares of the Seattle-based company, which were up earlier in the session, fell 2 percent to $370.48.
 The shares have fallen about 13 percent since Sunday’s crash, losing about $32 billion of market value.

+U.S. airlines that operate the 737 MAX, Southwest Airlines Co, American Airlines Group Inc and United Airlines, said they were working to re-book passengers.

+Southwest is the world’s largest operator of the 737 MAX 8 with 34 jets, while American flies 24 MAX 8s and United 14 MAX 9s.

-Shares of Southwest Airlines Co, which has the largest fleet of 737 MAX aircraft, fell 0.4 percent.
+Shares of Southwest fell 0.4 percent.

 “The agency made this decision as a result of the data gathering process and new evidence collected at the site and analyzed today,” the FAA said in a statement, shortly after U.S. President Donald Trump announced the planes would be grounded.